K-5 (ballistic missile): Description

 The K-5 is a submarine-launched ballistic missile.
 The missile consists of three separate stages and uses solid rocket propellant.
 It is planned to have a range of around 5000-6000 km.
 The missile will be able to carry a payload weighing two tonnes.
 It is being developed to match the range of the Agni-V missile.
 It will be equipped on the Arihant-class submarines code named S4.

 The K-5 will be equipped with countermeasures to avoid radar detection and will be the fastest missile in its class.
 It will also be equipped with MIRV.

 Development

 The K-5 is being developed by the Defence Research and Development Organisation (DRDO).
 The development of the missile started in 2015.
 After completing the development of the K-4 (missile) in January 2020, the DRDO shifted its focus towards developing the K-5.

 As of December 2018, preparations for the maiden test of the missile were underway.
 In October 2020, Hindustan Times reported that the missile is currently under development and was expected to be tested by 2022.

+Static testing of the second stage motor

+On 12 September 2025, the Advanced Centre for Energetic Materials (ACEM) in Nashik conducted a static firing test of the second-stage motor developed under Project K5.
+The motor is a 10-tonne-class solid-propellant design measuring approximately 2.68 metres in length and 2.4 metres in diameter.
+Its composite motor case uses T700 carbon-fibre reinforcement with Epofine resin, while the propellant grain employs a nine-fin finocyl configuration of HD 1.3 composite propellant.
+The motor incorporates a pyrogen ignition system and a submerged, thrust-vectoring nozzle actuated by two electromechanical actuators.

+The test was intended to characterise the motor's ballistic performance and verify the operation and safety margins of its major subsystems.
+Instrumentation comprising more than 250 measurement channels was used to acquire test data.
+The nozzle was commanded through approximately ±2° of movement, with actuator operation beginning 10 seconds after ignition.
+The recorded pressure and thrust profiles were reported to be consistent with pre-test predictions, indicating the expected motor performance during the static firing.

+The motor was manufactured using a newly established 50-tonne-capacity cast-cure installation at ACEM, which employs hopper-based continuous casting for large propellant grains.
+The successful processing and subsequent firing provided a demonstration of the facility's capability for larger-class solid motors and was also the first reported test of this motor type at ACEM's refurbished static-test facility.